 Starfleet Museum Orbital Annex

 The Starfleet Museum attempts to restore the exterior surfaces, and, if possible, the bridge, of all ships to service specifications.
 However, for safety reasons, on-board systems are powered by photovoltaic cells, no antimatter is kept on board, and the matter/antimatter reactors are never brought on line.
 Because of the airless, gravity-free environment of space, the ships are perfectly preserved with little or no maintenance.
-USS KONGO, a representative of the fabled CONSTITUTION class, is the only ship that is routinely brought up to full fusion power to orbit the Earth once a year as part of Federation Day festivities.
+USS Kongo (NCC-1716), a representative of the fabled Constitution class, is the only ship that is routinely brought up to full fusion power to orbit the Earth once a year as part of Federation Day festivities.

 In addition to the vessels in the Orbital Annex, hundreds of historical artifacts tracing the history of manned space flight are on display at the Main Museum Complex.
 These include historic aircraft and smaller spacecraft, uniforms, weapons, equipment, and documents from the 1950s to the present.
 In addition, bridge modules from several famous ships are on display.
 For the enjoyment of visitors, holodecks can be used to simulate famous missions and battles of Starfleet vessels.